Anglebase/Cup/docs/cup.md

     ///       cup calls this function to obtain the instance name of the build target in CMake,
     ///       which is passed as the --target option parameter of the cmake command-line tool. virtual std::optional<std::string> get_target(const RunProjectData &data) const = 0;
+    /// @brief Display the help information that comes with the plugin.
+    /// @param command The raw parameters parsed from the command line.
+    /// @return Exit code.
+    /// @note This function is called when the plugin is executed with the `cup help @@<plugin-name>` command.
+    ///       The plugin can implement its own help information display logic here. virtual int show_help(const cmd::Args &command, std::optional<std::string> &except) const = 0;
+    /// @brief Execute the command specified in the command line.
+    /// @param command The raw parameters parsed from the command line.
+    /// @return Exit code.
+    /// @note This function is called when the plugin is executed with the `cup run @@<plugin-name>` command.
+    ///       The plugin can implement its own command execution logic here. virtual int execute(const cmd::Args &command, std::optional<std::string> &except) {
+        except = "This plugin does not support command execution.";
+        return -1;
+    };
 };

 // External exposed interfaces